 Where Beneficiary Designations Exist

 They are attached to more accounts than most people realize: 401(k) and 403(b) plans, traditional and Roth IRAs, pension plans, life insurance policies, annuities, bank accounts with POD designations, and brokerage accounts with transfer-on-death (TOD) registrations.
 Each of these passes directly to the named beneficiary outside of probate, which is one of their advantages.
-But it also means they operate independently of your will or trust.
+It also means they operate independently of your will or trust.

 Primary and Contingent Beneficiaries

 Most accounts let you name a primary beneficiary (who gets the asset first) and a contingent beneficiary (who gets it if the primary beneficiary has already died).
-If you only name a primary and they predecease you, the asset may go to your estate and end up in probate -- exactly the outcome most people are trying to avoid.
+If you only name a primary and they predecease you, the asset may go to your estate and end up in probate, exactly the outcome most people are trying to avoid.
 Naming a contingent beneficiary is a simple step that provides a backup plan.

 You can also designate percentages if you want assets split among multiple beneficiaries.
 For example, 50% to a spouse and 25% each to two children.
-The key is to review these designations any time there is a major life event -- marriage, divorce, birth of a child, death of a beneficiary -- and to make sure they align with your overall estate plan.
+The key is to review these designations any time there is a major life event (marriage, divorce, birth of a child, death of a beneficiary) and to make sure they align with your overall estate plan.

 How to Check and Update